-A merit-based scholarship awarded to students who have an outstanding record of achievement in debate and forensics.
-Students awarded a Forensics Scholarship will receive further information directly from the forensics program about the specific participation requirements.
+A merit-based scholarship awarded to students who have an outstanding record of achievement in speech and debate.
+Students awarded a Speech & Debate Scholarship will receive further information directly from the Speech and Debate program about the specific participation requirements.